weizhengruoshui/Life/README.md

 App Module is mainly about business logic.
 It uses dagger 2 to inject fields, uses firebase to analysis event.

+### Fragment's managerment

+On the main page, there are 4 fragmnets.
+We just choose hide or show which one.

 ## Data Module

 Data Module is major about data manuipulation.
 It includes get data from local and network.
 It uses